 Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Action Level Goal (ALG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-ALGs allow for a margin of safety.

 Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.